Leaked Nintendo Switch Accessories Hint At Arcade Stick — Will ‘Smash Bros.’ Be A Launch Title?

 - A case appears to be coming to help transport what appears to be up to 12 cartridges.

-- Hori’s official Nintendo Switch control pad appears to be aimed at making today’s AAA titles easier to play, if the third-party publishers are interested.
+- Hori’s official Nintendo Switch control pad appears to be aimed at making today’s AAA titles easier to play if the third-party publishers are interested.

 - A LAN adapter could help connect two Nintendo Switch consoles for a game between up to four players.